Agrabad: Ethnological Museum

 The Ethnological Museum established in 1965, is the only ethnological museum in the country.
 It offers the visitors the chance to acquaint with the lifestyles and heritage of various ethnic groups of the country.
 The museum authority had collected rare elements used in the everyday lives of different ethnic groups, of which some had already become extinct while some were on the verge of extinction.
 It contains four galleries and a small hall.
 Three galleries of the museum feature diverse elements of twenty nine ethnic groups in Bangladesh, while the rest of the gallery displays the lifestyles of some ethnic groups of India, Pakistan and Australia.

 The sculptures of the people of different ethnic communities and a piece of broken Berlin Wall attracts visitors, which close to display since 2017.
 People can get the impression of different festivals, livelihoods, and cultures of the communities from the murals set up at the hall room.
 These are reminiscent of the museum in the film Planet of the Apes.
 Around 200–300 people visit the museum every day.

 Jamboree Park

-Jamboree Park is the most visited stunning urban park located at SM Morshed Road at central Agrabad and visited by tourists and locals.
-The park offers a dazzling view at night with several hundred lamps on its pool-like body of water and walkways.
+Jamboree Park is one of the most visited urban park located at SM Morshed Road at central Agrabad and visited by tourists and locals.
+The park offers a view at night with several hundred lamps on its pool-like body of water and walkways.